MoMaGen: Generating Demonstrations under Soft and Hard Constraints for Multi-Step Bimanual Mobile Manipulation: Additional Data Generation Details

+Beyond the tasks analyzed in the main paper (rigid-body pick-and-place, wiping, and stacking), we further investigate whether \methodname~extends to other common families of mobile manipulation behaviors.
+In particular, we consider three representative tasks that span different ``families'' of mobile manipulation: (i) articulated-object interaction, (ii) pouring and particle-transfer tasks, and (iii) whole-body control.
+These proof-of-concept demonstrations highlight the versatility of \methodname~in generating stable and collision-free trajectories across diverse tasks.
+Videos for all tasks are provided on our project website.

-We investigate whether \methodname~can handle tasks involving articulated object manipulation.
-To this end, we introduce the Get Bottle task, where the robot navigates to a fridge, grasps and opens the door with one arm while maintaining stability, and then retrieves a bottle inside.
-This task also demonstrates \methodname’s ability to manage occlusion, as the bottle is initially hidden until the fridge is opened.
-In this case, the fridge is treated as the task-relevant object for the initial subtasks, and once the door is opened, the bottle becomes the new target.
-Videos of the generated demonstrations for this new task are available on our website.
+\paragraph{Get Bottle from Fridge (Articulated Object Manipulation).} The robot navigates to a fridge, grasps and opens the door with one arm, and then retrieves a bottle inside.
+This task also demonstrates \methodname's ability to manage occlusion, as the bottle is initially hidden until the fridge is opened.
+For the initial subtasks, the fridge is treated as the task-relevant object; once the door is open, the target switches to the bottle.

+\paragraph{Pour Cat Food (Pouring and Particle Interaction).} The robot grasps a tin of cat food containing rigid particles, navigates to a bowl, and performs a controlled pouring motion until all particles are transferred.
+This task highlights \methodname's ability to generate trajectories that require coordinated container orientation, stable end-effector motion, and interaction with particle-like objects, representative of the broader family of pouring tasks.

+\paragraph{Push Chair (Whole-Body Control).} A chair is initially positioned outside a table.
+The robot navigates to the back of the chair, establishes contact, and pushes it into place underneath the table.
+This task requires coupling the robot's base movement with the end-effector contact direction, demonstrating that \methodname~can generate whole-body coordination behaviors involving sustained contact and the manipulation of large objects.